randallard/spaces-game/README.md

 After these steps, try `trunk serve` again.
 The build should work now since Tailwind CSS will be available locally in the project.

-Let me know what output you get and we can continue troubleshooting if needed!

 ## Description

 We'll be using the newest version of leptos with a postgres database, but initially we'll have sqlite database.